manan-dude/QueryFusion/README.md

 🖼 **User-Friendly Interface**: Parses and presents results directly in the extension popup.

-🔄 **Toggle Functionality**: Easily switch between Google and YouTube search results.
+🔄 **Toggle Functionality**: Easily switch between Google and YouTube and Ollama search results.

 ---